Student Accessibility Services

 Welcome to Student Accessibility Services

-The National University System is committed to quality, access, relevance, an accelerated pace of learning, affordability, and community.
+National University is committed to quality, access, relevance, an accelerated pace of learning, affordability, and community.
 Guided by these values, Student Accessibility Services promotes diversity as an integral part of human experience and is dedicated to creating a fully integrated and inclusive learning community.

 Through dialogue and collaboration with the campus community, Student Accessibility Services guides the multidisciplinary and interdepartmental initiative to design, implement, and sustain accessible learning environments.
 In our work with students, we apply culturally aware and strengths-based precision learning plans and accommodations, which may include: